Non-Cooperation Movement 1920: Timeline, Causes & Khilafat

 Non-Cooperation Movement Features

-• Non-violence and Swaraj aim: The movement’s goal was to achieve Swaraj (self-rule) through strictly non-violent means, inspired by Mahatma Gandhi’s philosophy of satyagraha.
+• Non-violence and Swaraj aim: The movement sought Swaraj (self-rule) through strict non-violent action.
+Mahatma Gandhi’s ideals inspired it.
 Congress leadership insisted that the struggle should be peaceful to create mass moral legitimacy.

 • Stepwise escalation plan: It began with boycotts and resignations as initial steps of non-cooperation.
-If the government continued repression or delayed Swaraj, it was planned to escalate to more active civil disobedience and even tax refusal as a next phase.
+If the government kept repressing people or delayed Swaraj, the plan was to step up civil disobedience.
+The next phase could also include refusing to pay taxes.

-• Boycotts and resignations: People were urged to surrender British-conferred titles and honours, resign government jobs, and boycott law courts, legislative councils, government-aided schools and colleges.
+• Boycotts and resignations: Leaders urged people to give up British titles and honours.
+They were also urged to resign from government jobs.
+Leaders asked people to boycott law courts and legislative councils as well as government-aided schools and colleges.
 These acts withdrew crucial support from British institutions and signaled mass dissent.

-• Swadeshi and social reform: The movement called for promoting hand-spun khadi and Indian goods, public burning of foreign cloth, and boycotting liquor shops and army recruitment to foster self-reliance and social change alongside the Indian freedom struggle.
+• Swadeshi and social reform: The movement urged people to use hand-spun khadi and Indian goods.
+It supported burning foreign cloth in public.
+It also called for boycotting liquor shops and army recruitment.
+These actions aimed to build self-reliance and social change.
+They also supported the Indian freedom struggle.

-• Parallel institutions and unity: New national institutions like Kashi Vidyapeeth and Jamia Millia Islamia were set up to provide Indian alternatives to British systems.
+• Parallel institutions and unity: Leaders established new national institutions like Kashi Vidyapeeth and Jamia Millia Islamia to offer Indian alternatives to British systems.
 The campaign also mobilized the Tilak Swaraj Fund and strongly emphasized Hindu-Muslim unity throughout.

 • Unity of Congress and Muslim League: The movement saw a rare unity between the Indian National Congress and the Muslim League.